 - In the Environment page, locate 24/7 Service Guard.

 - In 24/7 Service Guard, click Add Service Verification, and then click Stackdriver Log.
 The Stackdriver Log dialog appears.

 The name that will identify this service on the Continuous Verification dashboard.
 Use a name that indicates the environment and monitoring tool, such as Stackdriver.

 Step 3: Service

 The Harness Service to monitor with 24/7 Service Guard.

-Select the GCP Cloud Provider to use, as described in Stackdriver Connection Setup.
+Select the GCP Cloud Provider to use, as described in Connect to Stackdriver.
 If you currently connect to GCP via a Kubernetes Cluster Cloud Provider, you must set up a GCP Cloud Provider for access to the Stackdriver data on your cluster.

 Enter search keywords for your query.
 You can use the same filters you have in GCP Logs Viewer.

-Simply copy a filer entry into Search Keywords:
+Simply copy a filter entry into Search Keywords:

 To use multiple filter entries, place an AND between them or use multiline entries.
 For example: